mvakde/mvakde.github.io/blog/jee-was-easy.md

 - If you want to get something like ~100 or below, you'd have to take the "best of both worlds" approach.
 Memorise the rest of chemistry and practice a decent amount of questions for a few topics like integration in Maths.

 ## Why am I writing this?
 IITs are viewed as a ticket out of socioeconomic backwardness because the media hypes up the relatively high salaries recieved by graduates.
 There's a massive industry set up around qualifying it.
 A section of media revveres people who qualify.
-Another section considers them trash memorisers.   -->
+Another section considers them trash memorisers.

+From intelligence blog
+How is this related to JEE?
+Its a common misconception that scoring high in this exam implies you are smart.
+I disagree.
+Scoring high can be done in 2 ways: (1) A lot of time & effort memorizing an insane amount of problems or (2) understanding the theory in depth and solving a few problems.
+The JEE coaching industry is a system built around the former.
+Intelligence doesn't really matter for this (though it helps).

+ Almost anyone can do the former.
+Its Close to 99% of those who score high fall into the former category.

+ -->